nbn™ technology 101: What is Fixed Wireless?

 When ordering an nbn™ service in a Fixed Wireless area, have a discussion with your current service provider about your existing landline.

-If you have an existing copper phone line it is important to consider keeping it in service for emergency communications, especially if you don’t have good mobile phone coverage at your home or business.
+If you have an existing copper phone line it is important to consider keeping it in service for emergency communications, especially if you have a medical alarm or don’t have good mobile phone coverage at your home or business.

 End users can speak with their preferred RSP about phone and internet plans for services over the nbn™ network.